Chromat’s NYFW Film Sends An Important Message & Debuts New Masks

 Advertisement

-Among the looks featured in the video were bike shorts, crop tops, track pants, and face masks, all as colorful and vibrant as the playground they were modeled on.
+Among the looks featured in the video were bike shorts, crop tops, track pants, and face masks, all as colourful and vibrant as the playground they were modelled on.
 The latter are new for the brand, and are constructed specifically to protect athletes against COVID-19 spread.
-They come in four colors — red, blue, green, and yellow — and two cuts — pleated and seamed.
+They come in four colours — red, blue, green, and yellow — and two cuts — pleated and seamed.

 Made in partnership with Reebok, the film focuses on the important role that team sports and athletes play in bringing people together and making everyone feel powerful in their bodies.
 “We are in a moment where so much is happening on an international and local level around sports that reproduce a world we don’t need or deserve,” the press release reads.
 “JOY RUN models the ways that sport — in its broadest form — can be a force for pleasure, for lifting each other up, for revealing in the deliciousness of our bodies.”